Webinar series returns with more inspiration for achieving health equity

 Big city health departments share solutions that work

 Achieving healthier, more equitable communities involves more than health care and more than “traditional” public health practice.
-Protecting and promoting the public’s health requires safe, affordable housing; streets free of violence, where kids and their families can congregate; quality education and a livable wage; access to public transportation, bike paths, and more.
-If we lay this firm foundation, healthy choices become infinitely easier.
+Protecting and promoting the public’s health requires safe, affordable housing; living wages; streets free of violence, where kids and their families can congregate; quality education and a livable wage; access to public transportation, bike paths, and more.

-Designed for public health professionals, this webinar series will explore the Urban Health Agenda, a vision put forth by the Big Cities Health Coalition for centering health and equity in city policymaking.
+This webinar series explores the Urban Health Agenda, a vision put forth by the Big Cities Health Coalition that centers health and equity in city policymaking.
 Get an introduction to the vision, then hear from big city health departments who are making this vision come to life.

-Daymude and Tu will discuss Maricopa County’s innovative COVID-19 stories dashboard – what inspired it, what they learned, what the project reveals about how intertwined our health is with broader social determinants, and how the health department is using the feedback/stories they’ve received to shape future programs and services.
+Annie Daymude and Tiffany Tu, present Maricopa County Public Health’s innovative COVID-19 stories dashboard – what inspired it, what they learned, what the project reveals about how intertwined our health is with broader social determinants, and how the health department is using the feedback/stories they’ve received to shape future programs and services.

 Collaborating with community-based organizations | Jan.
 12, 2023

 This webinar focuses on collaboration with community-based organizations as a key component of public health’s success and features a discussion with Charlene McGee and Mikayla Hill, both from the Racial and Ethnic Approaches to Community Health (REACH) program at the Multnomah County Health Department, which serves Portland, OR, and the surrounding area.
 McGee and Hill walk through the health department’s collaboration with Black farmers to address nutrition-related disease prevention, while improving food access and affordability.